jsbots/AutoFish/README.md

 ## Interactive key

-You can use interactive key to catch your fish, if you want to use it with the bot, turn on Int.
+You can fish with interactive key in the game.
+If you want the bot to use it instead of mouse movement, turn on Int.
 Key option and assign the same key you use for interactive key in the game.

 <p align="center">
 <img src="guide_img/intkey.jpg" align="center">
 </p>

-To make the interactive key work, you use this commands (write them in the chat and press enter, one by one):
+To make the interactive key work, you should use this commands (write them in the chat and press enter, one by one):
 ```
 /console SoftTargetInteractArc 2  - This will allow you to interact with the bobber no matter which way you are facing.
 /console SoftTargetInteractRange 30  - This increases the interaction range to 30 yards.
 Adjust to your needs
 ```

-## Soulbound items auto-confirmation :large_blue_diamond:

-If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **Filter** feature.

 ## AutoFish Premium	:crown: